HarryZ10/public-blog.harryzhu.com/README.md

 ---
 ### Backend Structure

-The main directory written in PHP for the backend part of the project is not for public use.
+Not for public use.
+If you're a recruiter or hiring manager, please email `hello@harryzhu.com` for read-only access.

 ### Frontend Structure